prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 Not only are they tasked with protecting your precious components, they must also provide adequate airflow, not to mention they have to look cool!

-Finding the smallest full size ATX case in 2019 can be challenging.
+Anyway, finding the smallest full size ATX case in 2019 can be challenging.
 In an effort to make your life easier, **here are the best small ATX cases:**

 <table class="basic-table" align="center">
 	<tr>